abacaj/code-eval/README.md

 ## What

 This is a repo I use to run human-eval on code models, adjust as needed.
-Adjusted from wizardcoder repo.
+Some scripts adjusted from wizardcoder repo.
+The code is duplicated, mostly to handle edge cases around model tokenizing and loading (might eventually clean it up).

 ## Results